Injective, Surjective and Bijective

 Alternatively, f is bijective if it is a one-to-one correspondence between those sets, in other words both injective and surjective.

-But not from the set of real numbers because you could have, for example, both
+But the same function from the set of all real numbers is not bijective because we could have, for example, both

 - f(2)=4 and